RLM: A Vision-Language Model Approach for Radar Scene Understanding: Experiments

-While standard captioning metrics such as BLEU~\cite{bleu}, METEOR~\cite{meteor}, and CIDEr~\cite{cider} effectively measure n-gram overlap, they are fundamentally flawed to assess the spatial accuracy.
-These metrics treat captions as bags of words or phrases, rewarding lexical similarity without verifying whether the spatial information is correct.
-To address this critical gap, we propose novel localization-aware metrics that directly quantify spatial reasoning accuracy by measuring how precisely the model predicts vehicle positions in the radar's native coordinate system.
+While standard captioning metrics~\cite{bleu, meteor, cider} effectively measure n-gram overlap, they are fundamentally ill-suited for assessing spatial accuracy.
+These metrics treat captions as bags of words or phrases, rewarding lexical similarity without verifying whether spatial information is correct.
+To address this gap, we adapt precision and recall metrics to directly quantify spatial reasoning accuracy by measuring how precisely the model predicts vehicle positions.

-We adapt the standard precision, recall, and F-score metrics for evaluating the spatial accuracy of predicted vehicle positions, structured by distance bins and angular sectors.